 Service contracts often require performance bonds, payment bonds and bid bonds but service contractors may be unfamiliar with bonding.
 Below is an explanation of service contracts and what contractors need to know about bonding these contracts.

-The term contractors often refers to construction companies.
-However many contractors perform services such as mowing, security, transportation, food services, and many more.
+The term “contractor” often refers to construction companies.
+However, many contractors perform services such as mowing, security services, transportation, information technology, janitorial, food services, and many more.

 These contractors are referred to as Service Contractors in surety bonding.
 These service contracts can require bid bonds, performance bonds and payment bonds just like construction contracts.

 Service Contracts are Unique